 The photo is Tilda Swinton, at the 2008 Oscars, where she won for her role in “Michael Clayton.”

-Part of her power as an actor and many of her characters is in their androgynous looks and energies.
+Part of her power as an actor – shown in many of her characters – is in her androgynous looks and energies.

 Swinton has said she is fascinated by the question, “How do we identify ourselves, and how do we settle into other people’s expectations for our identity?”

-The Complexity of the Creative Personality, by Douglas Eby.
+The Complex Personality of Creative People, by Douglas Eby.